chobbledotcom/vegan-prestwich/place/the-coffee-sack.md

 - "Sunday: 9:30am–5:30pm"

 ---

+[November 2024:](https://www.instagram.com/p/DB3-l0MtFL8) "We’ve not been over to @coffeesackprestwich for a little bit so were excited to find they have new vegan options!
+We tried the BBQ pulled jackfruit toast topper and jacket potato filling.
+Really nice and as usual the salad and vegan coleslaw was fresh and delicious.
+Great coffee too!
+It is in the name after all."

 [September 2023:](https://www.facebook.com/groups/veganprestwich/posts/1999686563742083/) "We had lunch at the Coffee Sack today - their new spiced chickpea salad stuff is lush!
 They've got a full vegan menu (you gotta ask for it) and the coffee and cakes are always A++ too.
 Highly recommend checking them out"